Creative Membership Level Names [how to guide and examples]

 GroupApp is an online community platform designed to help you start an online community, host your courses, and get paid through membership subscriptions and course sales.
 It gives you all the necessary tools you need to manage your online community and turn it into a profitable online business.

 Benefits you can expect with GroupApp:

-Community Space: Build an online community that you own and that free from distractions.
+Community Space: Build an online community that you own and that is free from distractions.
 Engage with your community members on your terms.
 Build a stronger relationship with your community and give your members a place to connect and share with each other.

 Membership Subscriptions: Build a profitable online community that pays you to do what you love by setting up membership subscriptions.
-Setup recurring subscription plans or one-time payments, include a trial period and drive sign up with coupon promotions.
+Setup recurring subscription plans or one-time payments, include a trial period and drive sign-up with coupon promotions.

 Online Courses: Create and publish online courses directly inside of your online community.
 Unify your online community with your online courses for better community support and improve the learning experience.